Dulwich College Yangon

 About Dulwich College Yangon

 Dulwich College Yangon is one school spread over two campuses in Yangon, Myanmar.
-Our Pun Hlaing campus opened in August 2016 and our Star City campus opened in August 2017.
-Like its nine sister schools in the Dulwich College International (DCI) family in Asia, Dulwich College Yangon (DCY) is a well-resourced, purpose-built school with 21st century learning spaces and world-class facilities.
+Our Pun Hlaing campus opened in August 2016 and the Star City campus commenced operation in August 2017.
+Like its eight sister schools in the Dulwich College International (DCI) family in Asia, Dulwich College Yangon (DCY) is a well-resourced, purpose-built school with 21st century learning spaces and world-class facilities.

-There is an emphasis at DCY on producing well-rounded individuals who are given a thirst for learning and a sense of their role as responsible citizens in a rapidly changing world – an aspiration encapsulated by the College motto of ‘Detur Pons Mundo - Building Bridges to the World’.
+There is an emphasis at DCY on producing well-rounded individuals who are given a thirst for learning in order to make a positive difference in the world. – an aspiration encapsulated by the College vision of ‘Graduate Worldwise’.
+DCI schools cultivate excellence both in academics and in life, where every student is inspired to do their best.

 The co-curricular dimension of the College is exceptionally strong.
 Music, art and sport are thriving, with regular sports fixtures, school concerts and productions.
-All members of staff are expected to contribute to the co-curricular programme and students in the Junior and Senior Schools are encouraged to take two or more activities each week.
+All members of staff are eager to contribute to the co-curricular programme and students in the Junior and Senior Schools are encouraged to take two or more activities each week.

 Dulwich College Yangon is also committed to using its position to actively engage with the local community and help contribute to the development of Myanmar.
-Yangon was chosen as the venue for the inaugural project of the Dulwich International Schools Foundation (DISF), through its partnership with Magic Bus Myanmar.
-Magic Bus Myanmar is an international NGO which has been launched with the help of a grant from the DISF and is now working with over 1,500 underprivileged children in Yangon, aiming to break the cycle of poverty through participation in their livelihood projects.
+Yangon was chosen as the venue for the inaugural project of the Dulwich International Schools Foundation (DISF), through its partnership with Magic Bus Myanmar, who now work with over 4,000 students in locations across Yangon.
+The Gap Kids programme is based in each of the campuses, with teachers and students working alongside young people from the local communities.
+Both projects are intended to break the cycle of poverty through participation in these livelihood projects.